bshahar/Trading-system/README.md

 Shahar Bardugo,
 Dorin Matzrafi

-Trading system , where you can open stores and manage them , buy products ,show statics and more.
+Trading system- where you can open stores and manage them, buy products, show statics and more!

 # Getting started
 Optional argumnets to start the system.
-1. load - inittial the system with optional data (the data  store in the file -"appConfigTest.json")
+1. load - initialןזק the system with optional data (the data store in the file -"appConfigTest.json")
 ## How to use
     tradingSystem load